Return to work process for claimants

 This is a short overview of the typical return to work process in the Comcare scheme.

-You should notify your supervisor as soon as you experience an accident, injury or illness – whether you intend to make a workers’ compensation claim or not.
+You should notify your supervisor as soon as you have an accident, sustain an injury or contract an illness – whether you intend to make a workers’ compensation claim or not.

 Your supervisor discusses your immediate needs with you and takes steps to prevent further injury or illness.